Supporting Defence partners

 Partner education and employment funding

-- professional employment assistance, such as career advice and help with job applications,
+- professional employment assistance, such as employment advice and help with job applications,

-- renewing professional registration in a new location.
+- renewing professional registration in a new location, and

 If you have any queries about PEEP, contact the all-hours Defence Family Helpline on